 At the heart of the “Red Tsunami” is identity politics and thus the threat that a certain segment of the White population in the United States feels as a result of people of color assuming a more visible role in American mainstream society.
 To a certain extent, identity politics takes on the Manichean theme of “good versus evil” on the part of certain ethnic and racial groups, which in turn undermines societal peace and tranquility.
 It follows that “Replacement Theory” largely gained its traction from the growing visibility of people of color in American mainstream society.

 Thus, for the first time in the history of the United States, the white population feels as though it is disadvantaged politically and socially, whereas people of color are now seen as the privileged political and social group.
 In reality, this notion of a disadvantaged white population juxtaposed against a privileged non-white population is more a matter of perception rather than a matter of social reality.
 But this notion of a disadvantaged white population juxtaposed against a privileged non-white population has gained traction nonetheless amongst a sizable portion of the white population in the United States, and this notion arguably stems from structural and whole-of-government policies which were discussed in previous blog posts.
-However, the entirety of the explanation or origin as to why the white population in America has now assumed the role of the disadvantaged class whereas people of color as now seen as the privileged class is largely unexplainable and unclear unless one were to resort to dogmatic or religious explanations.
+However, the entirety of the explanation or origin as to why the white population in America has now assumed the role of the disadvantaged class whereas people of color are now seen as the privileged class is largely unexplainable and unclear unless one were to resort to dogmatic or religious explanations.

 Nor is a reversion to an anachronistic past where people of color were lurking in the shadows the actual solution to the economic, political, and social problems that have emerged in the United States as a result of structural and whole-of-government policies.
 Moreover, globalization entails interdependence, integration, and interconnection, not exclusion, fragmentation, and isolation.
 What is called for is the repair or mending of America’s social fabric after its decimation due to structural and whole-of-government policies, which is largely a reconciliation process that has to initiated from the top in the United States.
 Whether those at the top in the United States are capable of initiating such a process and thus thwarting the economic, political, and social problems facing America remains to be seen.
 But to doubt that these folks at the top are capable of such an initiative is entirely reasonable.